Desserts

 - Fold in the chocolate chips.

-- Chill the dough for 60 minutes (this step is essential).
+- Chill the dough for 60 minutes.
+Skipping this step is the main reason cookies turn out flat instead of soft.

-- Scoop into 10 cookies and place on a lined baking tray.
+- Scoop into 10 cookies and place on a lined baking sheet.

 - Bake for 16–18 minutes until lightly golden.